lilyguibessette/bwh-pharmacoepi-roybal/README.md

     - exists as txt file for each daily run of the program
     - named "YYYY-MM-DD_RL_Personalizer_log.txt" with date prepended in format as indicated

+The parent directory should also have these folders for the program to read unchanging data from:

+`SMSChoices`
+- contains one file sms_choices.csv
+- this is the link between the numeric codes associated with text messages to be sent and the texts themselves

+`.keys`
+- contains one file azure-personalizer-key.txt
+- this is the file that contains the Personalizer client key and endpoint for instantiation of a Personalizer client at run time